 The encapsulation of cells into a PV module has undergone several changes over the last few years.
-Whereas the front protection is still made by a 2.5-3.2 mm thick antireflective coated toughened glass, more and more modules have the tedlar backsheet polymer replaced by another glass pane, whereby a more mechanically rigid and better-protected structure is obtained.
+Whereas the front protection is still made by a 2.2 - 3.2 mm thick antireflective coated semi-toughened microstructured glass, more and more modules have the backsheet polymer foil replaced by another glass pane, whereby a more mechanically rigid and better-protected structure is obtained.
 This also opens for an optional elimination of the aluminium frame.
-Additionally, more transparent encapsulation materials known as polyolefins are now in use and anti-soiling surface coatings have been introduced.
+Additionally, more transparent encapsulation materials known as polyolefins are now in use and anti-soiling surface coatings have been introduced (Ref.
+42).